mileszim/schedulur/README.md

 ## Features

-- Store and manage doctor information, including specialization and accepted insurance
-- Integration with your personal calendar to find available time slots
+- Connect to your personal calendar (Google Calendar, Outlook, or mock for testing)
+- Set your availability for medical appointments
+- Search for doctors based on specialty, insurance, location, and urgency
+- Get a list of matching doctors with their availability
+- Approve doctors you want to schedule with
-- Automated appointment requests via email, SMS, or phone calls
+- Automated appointment booking via simulated phone calls
+- Store call transcripts for reference
+- Add confirmed appointments to your calendar
 - Command-line interface for easy interaction
-- Save all data locally for privacy
+- All data stored locally for privacy

 ## Installation